Outer-Wilds-New-Horizons/new-horizons/README.md

 The first field you should have in any config file is the `name`.
 This should be unique in the solar system.
 If it isn't, the mod will instead try to modify the planet that already has that name.

 After `name` is `starSystem`.
 You can use this to place the planet in a different system accessible using a black-hole (see the [Singularity](#singularity) module).
 To ensure compatibility with other mods this name should be unique.
 After setting a value for this, the changes in the config will only affect that body in that star system.
 By default it is "SolarSystem", which is the scene from the stock game.

+Including the "$schema" line is optional, but will allow your text editor to highlight errors and auto-suggest words in your config.
+I recommend using VSCode as a text editor, but anything that supports Json files will work.
+Something as basic as notepad will work but will not highlight any of your errors.

 The config file is then split into modules, each one with it's own fields that define how that part of the planet will be generated.
 In the example above I've used the `Base`, `Orbit`, `Atmosphere`, and `Props` modules.
 A config file must have a `Base` and `Orbit` module, the rest are optional.